Elyygee/JourneysEnd-Integration/README.md

 1. Install Fabric Loader for Minecraft 1.21.1.
 2. Install Fabric API (if not already present).
-3. Download and place required mods (Cobblemon, Enhanced Celestials) into `/mods`.
+3. Download and place required mods (Cobblemon, Enhanced Celestials, CobbleDollars) into `/mods`.
 4. (Optional) Add Eternal Starlight for expanded dimension support.
 5. Launch the game once to generate configs, then tweak values under `/config/JourneysEnd/`.